benjy0011/random-quote-machine/README.md

-This is a random quote machine for freeCodeCamp.com's Front End Library Certification
+This is a random quote machine for freeCodeCamp.com's Front End Library Certification (in progress)